There Is No Spoon, But There's Plenty of Knives In 'John Wick: Chapter 3 - Parabellum'

 It all looks amazing, of course.
 (As on Chapter 2, Stahelski is flying solo here, his partner Leitch having moved on to lesser pastures.)
 Telephone operators dressed in Prohibition-era clothing — but sleeveless, and with a lot more tattoos — issue kill orders via century-old switchboards, mechanical typewriters, and 1980s green-text CRT computers.
 Every neon sign in Manhattan admires its reflection in every puddle.
 And Wick seeks solace in the Tarkovsky Theatre, a ballet/murder conservatory run by Anjelica Huston, who bellows "Art is pain!" while in the foreground of the frame we see a dancer rip off her own toenail.

 There's another new character called The Adjudicator (played by Asia Kate Dillon), who is sort of like the H.R.
-Department of the Society for Professional Assassins, which is here called the The High Table, because you would not pay $15 to see a movie about the nefarious machinations of Senior Executive Steering Committee.
+Department of the Society for Professional Assassins, which is here called the The High Table, because you would not pay $15 to see a movie about the nefarious machinations of the Senior Executive Steering Committee.

-The Adjudicator cannot abide that some members—specifically McShane and Laurence Fishburne — aided and abetted Wick in the last movie, after he'd been declared, in one of the series other hilariously repeated words, "excommunicado."
+The Adjudicator cannot abide that some members—specifically McShane and Laurence Fishburne — aided and abetted Wick in the last movie, after he'd been declared, in one of the series' other hilariously repeated words, "excommunicado."
 He'd broken the Prime Directive of the assassin biz by killing an enemy on the premises of The Continental, the assassin safe-space that has branches in all the world's most gloriously cinematic cities.

 About those exotic locales: Chapter 2 sent Wick to Rome; Chapter 3 sets its entire second act — a spectacular diversion involving new ally Halle Berry and her two exceptionally athletic Malinois (they have their own bulletproof vests!)— in Casablanca.
 One can't help but notice that 007 went to both those cities in his most recent adventure, SPECTRE.
 Which came out in 2015, the same year Mission: Impossible — Rogue Nation staged two of its best set pieces in Casablanca and The Man from U.N.C.L.E. shot in Rome.
 Maybe they're offering tax breaks.